-If a Belgian resident who is not a Belgian national has drafted a will in accordance with the laws of his or her state of nationality, in principle, Belgium will recognise the will provided that it is valid according to the laws of the state of nationality.
-In principle, it will not be possible for the heirs to challenge the content of the foreign will on the basis of the forced heirship rules of Belgian inheritance law.
+If a Belgian resident who is not a Belgian national has drafted a will in accordance with the laws of his or her state of nationality, in principle, Belgium will recognise the will if it is valid according to the laws of the state of nationality.
+In principle, it will not be possible for heirs to challenge the content of the foreign will based on the forced heirship rules of Belgian inheritance law.